Point (typography): Desktop publishing point

 The desktop publishing point (DTP point) or PostScript point is defined as 1/72 or 0.0138̅ of an inch, making it equivalent to 25.4/72 mm = 0.3527̅ mm.
 Twelve points make up a pica, and six picas make an inch.
+The PS documentation only calls this length "unit size" and notes:

 This specification was found in the Xerox Interpress language used for its early digital printers and further developed by John Warnock and Charles Geschke when they created Adobe PostScript.
 It was adopted by Apple Computer as the standard for the display resolution of the original Macintosh desktop computer and the print resolution for the LaserWriter printer.

 In 1996, it was adopted by W3C for Cascading Style Sheets (CSS) where it was later related at a fixed 3:4 ratio to the pixel (e.g. 12 pt and 16 px are the same in CSS) due to a general (but wrong) assumption of 96 pixel-per-inch screens.

-Apple point
+Resolution-dependent point

 Since the advent of high-density "Retina" screens with a much higher resolution than the original 72 dots per inch, Apple's programming environment Xcode sizes GUI elements in points that are scaled automatically to a whole number of physical pixels in order to accommodate for screen size, pixel density and typical viewing distance.
 This Cocoa point is equivalent to the pixel px unit in CSS, the density-independent pixel dp on Android and the effective pixel epx or ep in Windows UWP.